|Nutrition Facts (per serving)|

-This recipe makes two cups of pomegranate vinegar.
+This recipe makes 2 cups of pomegranate vinegar.
 You can make more to give as gifts, selecting attractive jars and making your own labels.
 It's a lovely gift from the heart and kitchen.
 Just be sure you properly sterilize the jars no matter what kind you are using.

 Plan ahead.
-The pomegranate vinegar needs to steep for eight to 10 days before it is ready to be jarred and stored.
+The pomegranate vinegar needs to steep for 8 to 10 days before it is ready to be jarred and stored.
 You won't be able to whip up a batch on Christmas Eve to give to the relatives the next day.

-The supplies you will need are a quart canning jar, canning lid and ring or canning screw cap, your storage jars, a large pot to use as a boiling water bath to sterilize them, strainer and cheesecloth.
+The supplies you will need are a quart canning jar, canning lid, and ring or canning screw cap, your storage jars, a large pot to use as a boiling water bath to sterilize them, strainer and cheesecloth.

 Pomegranate vinegar makes a delightful addition to salad dressings and marinades.
 If you keep the bottles out in the kitchen or in sunlight, they won't keep as long.
 After a few weeks, consider them as decorations rather than using them for food preparation.